Lately I've been re-examining a lot of what I once thought to be best practices.

 ...

 I was surprised how easily I could jump in and understand another team's codebase.
-This was a revelation to me and got me thinking: what is OOP actually trying to solve?
+The flat hierarchy and obvious "place" to put things was a revelation to me and got me thinking: what is OOP actually trying to solve?

 What makes code maintainable?